Caeldeth/loures/Lore/Gabrel-Temuair-Subpath-Guides.md

 Your toughest decision will be which Monk Form to Sub with.
 Because of your 6 assails, you will bash at an incredible rate.
 Being Draco Form will increase your bashing speed even more.
 Draco Tail Kick is also a great companion in Chaos, or anywhere else you are surrounded with creatures of the same defensive element.
 Having both Draco Stance and Dion means that you can Dion instantly almost every time, because you can press both skills simultaneously

 However, if you love Arena and plan to get at least 25k HP, Kelberoth is the Form for you.
 This skill will only be useful in PVP situations.
 Kelberoth Form will also allow you to become better and better in Arena as you obtain more Hit Points.
-Also, if you Sub with Kelberoth, plan on spending even more time Macroing.
+Also, if you Sub with Kelberoth, plan on spending even more time practicing `((Macroing))`.
 I suggest setting up an entertainment system next to your computer, so you can keep an eye on yourself.
 Otherwise, be prepared to get a few ugly legend marks in the process.
 Not to mention there is a good chance you could die if you leave yourself unattended.

 Keep your Wolf Claws on until you are at least Insight 50.
 Personally, I would keep it on until you can use a 2-handed weapon.
 Make sure to remove the "~" key from your keyboard to insure you don't accidentally take it off.